Experfy

 While it is true you can easily “containerize” nearly any software quite quickly, this alone will not realize the benefits of an effective container deployment.
 Those who are serious about containers will do well to learn from others.
 This blog enumerates nine pillars of best practices for containers.

-Nine Pillars Of Containers Best Practices
+9 Pillars of Containers Best Practices

 Container Best Practices